Jump to Section

 What is Glaucoma?

-Glaucoma is an often insidious silent eye disease which is caused by dangerously high pressure within the eye, resulting in permanent damage to the optic nerve.
+Glaucoma is an often insidious silent eye disease that is caused by dangerously high eye pressure, also called intraocular pressure, resulting in permanent damage to the optic nerve.
 This occurs when fluid is trapped within the eye, causing the eye to push on the optic nerve at the back of the eye.
-Damage to the optic nerve due to glaucoma can cause permanent vision loss.
-If not detected early, patients lose vision and don’t notice it until it is too late.
-There are two basic types of glaucoma: acute angle-closure, which can develop suddenly and pose a medical emergency, and open-angle, which is the most common.
+Optic nerve damage due to glaucoma can cause permanent vision loss.

 Who is at Higher Risk for Glaucoma?